Home|Nintex Blog|5 long-term workflow automation benefits

 Human error can never be completely eliminated in the workforce, but we can make it more avoidable.

 Workflow automation can send requests to group members that require a human response to move the process forward.
 This can range from a simple accept/reject button, to a detailed comment.
-These easy tasks reduce the chance for human error.
+These easy tasks reduce the chance of human error.

-Additionally, business rules within workflows can provide guardrails on what data is acceptable or not, and flows can only proceed if certain conditions are met.
+Additionally, business rules within workflows can provide guardrails on what data is acceptable or not, and flows will only proceed if certain conditions are met.
 With business rules in place, human error is minimized.

-2. Less Risk
+2. Less risk

 Workflow automation can also reduce risk and ensure compliance with industry and government regulations.
 When employees follow documented, automated processes, the risk of something going wrong is minimized.

-Long-term, when risks are mitigated by standard workflows and automations of those workflows, compliance penalties can be largely avoided.
+Long term, when risks are mitigated by standard workflows and automations of those workflows, compliance penalties can be largely avoided.

-3. Saves Time
+3. Time savings

 With workflow automation handling repetitive processes, employees save time.
 One of the best examples of time-saving is in hospitals.

-Say you get injured and go to the hospital.
-The doctor prescribes your medication and leaves to help other patients.
-The nurse goes to the computer, enters the prescription for billing, and brings you the dosage to take.
-Sometime that day, the nurse must go track down the same doctor to sign a slip confirming administration of that specific drug and dosage.
+For instance, if you get injured and go to the hospital in certain regions, the doctor may prescribe your medication before moving on to help other patients.
+The nurse then goes to the computer, enters the prescription for billing, and brings you the dosage to take.

 These are called voice order authorizations (VOA), and must be done for every patient who is prescribed medication.
 Some hospitals even have specific people whose job is to take these VOAs and track down doctors for their signatures.